Common Career Mistakes and How to Avoid Them

 Stagnation

-- Get Mentoring: Find an individual mentor who can provide advice, guidance, connections or identify areas for improvement.
+- Look for Mentoring: Find one who will provide advice, guidance, connections or highlight areas of improvement.

 Negativity

-Negativity isn’t a part of any work environment.
-It can make people feel uncomfortable and makes communication difficult, which can hinder growth opportunities.
-Along with causing problems with peers and supervisors which can potentially lead to professional stalling.
+Negativity has no place in any work environment.
+It makes people feel uncomfortable and makes communication difficult again hindering potential for growth.
+Along with causing problems with supervisors and peers, which can potentially lead to slowing down your career.

-- Refocus on Positivity: Embrace that there are positives to your character even when you’re feeling overwhelmed
+- Refocus on Positivity: Embrace that there are positives to your job in times of stress

 Overcommitting Workload